16 consequences of top-down conference process

 6. There are, at best, few expectations for attendees, apart from paying for the conference.

-7. Tradition coupled to prestige confirms legitimacy—”this is the way it’s done”.
+7. Tradition coupled to prestige confirms legitimacy—” This is the way it’s done”.

-8. The conference confers status by association; you’re a professional in this field, because professionals in this field go to this conference.
+8. The conference confers status by association; you’re a professional in this field because professionals in this field go to this conference.

 9. Top-down imposes control of what’s going to happen: who speaks, who listens, who’s in, who’s out.